mickeyshaughnessy/Customer-Behavior-Prediction/README.md

 Strategy 2b has the greatest area under the precision - recall curve, so this one is the best of the three.
 Its results marking the test.csv data are in predict2b.dat.

-The files predict* are generated using the indicated strategies, marking the final element of each line with a number between 0 and 1.
+The files 'predict*' are generated using the indicated strategies, marking the final element of each line with a number between 0 and 1.
 This number represents the predicted probability of buy - 1 is a certain buy, 0 is a certain no buy.
 To convert to a binary classification, simply select a threshold between 0 and 1.
 Then mark the lines with p_buy